Kyle8973/CitE-Cycling/README.md

 ## License:

-This Project Is Licensed Under The [GNU General Public License V3.0](LICENSE).
+This Project Is Licensed Under The [MIT License](LICENSE).
 Adherence To The Terms And Conditions Of The License Is Required.